B-Artech/volatility_app/README.md

 * It provides a statistical summary in tables, showing metrics like mean returns, frequency of positive/negative returns, and standard deviation bounds for volatility.
 * The cumulative return for the selected period is displayed prominently.
-* The app offers a clear and insightful way to explore stock performance.
+* The app offers a clear and insightful way to explore asset historical performance.